-Mycarematters is a secure and reliable way of informing healthcare professionals about the things you want them to know about you as a person.
+Mycarematters is a secure and reliable way of informing hospital staff and other healthcare professionals about the things you want them to know about you as a person.
 Information that will help them treat you in a dignified and person-centred manner if you are admitted to hospital.
 It will enable them to see beyond your medical condition, and to know more about what matters to you.

 This is of particular value to those unable to communicate their needs, such as those living with dementia, but there may come a time in any of our lives that we are admitted to hospital, for a planned visit or in an emergency and may, temporarily or otherwise, be unable to communicate.
-Mycarematters provides the opportunity to tell hospital staff that sweet tea makes you feel sick, your fear of needles or to check your hearing aid is in and switched on if they want to talk to you, as well as a host of other information.
+Mycarematters provides the opportunity to tell hospital staff that you drink your tea black, about your fear of needles or to check your hearing aid is in and switched on if they want to talk to you, providing you with prompts to help you include anything relevant.

 Is my information secure?